This is an opportunity for:

 - A Federal Government employee to serve on a two-year reimbursable detail assignment in the ODNI.
 The detail assignment may be extended an additional year if all parties agree.

-The Office of the Inspector General of the Intelligence Community (ICIG) was established within the Office of the Director of National Intelligence (ODNI) by the Intelligence Authorization Act for Fiscal Year 2010.
-The ICIG has the authority to initiate and conduct independent audits, inspections, investigations, and reviews of programs and activities within the responsibility and authority of the Director of National Intelligence (DNI).
-The ICIG's principal organizational divisions are Audit, Investigations, Inspections and Evaluations, and Management and Administration.
-The ICIG also operates a Center for Protected Disclosures.
+The Office of the Inspector General of the Intelligence community (IC IG) was established within the Office of the Director of National Intelligence (ODNI) by the Intelligence Authorization Act for Fiscal Year 2010.
+The IC IG's organizational divisions include Audit, Investigations, Inspections and Evaluations, Mission Support, the Center for Protected Disclosures, and Counsel to the Inspector General.

 Major Duties and Responsibilities (MDRs)

-- Oversee the monitoring and assessment of progress of corrective measures taken by senior ODNI and IC leadership in response to recommendations, and provide expert advice on standards to officials regarding implementation of recommendations.
+- Oversee the staff's performance in monitoring and assessing the progress of corrective actions taken by senior ODNI and IC leadership regarding the implementation and closure of recommendations.